shikhar3295/adam2392.github.io/content/blog/academic/starting with freesurfer.md

 # Background
 Freesurfer is a tool built for rendering 3D brains using MRI and Ct scans.

+FSL is a tool for coregistration and image analysis.

+Download both online:

 ## Common Definitions:
 1. Registration: to find a common coordinate system for the input data sets
 2.